ksandom/achel/docs/programming/parameters.md

     This is an example. --example=name,thing,quantity where name is your name, thing is something you see and quanitity is how many you see. ~ example parameters name,thing,quantity

-    debug 1,Hello ~!Me,name!~.
-What does the ~!Me,thing!~ look like?
-You have selected to have ~!Me,quantity!~ of them.
+    debug 1,Hello ~!Local,name!~.
+What does the ~!Local,thing!~ look like?
+You have selected to have ~!Local,quantity!~ of them.

 So calling it would look like this